jgraham0325/flights-simple/README.md

 # Running code formatting, linting and static analysis checks

 Run: `pre-commit run --all-files`
+This will often report a failure, even if it has fixed the issues.
+Rerun it to confirm fixes have been applied.

 Alternatively you can run `pre-commit install` to have these applied each time you commit, however this doesn't work on Databricks laptops since they have their own enforced pre-commit hooks.